sorousharghavan/Udacity_SelfDriving_Car_Traffic_Sign_Classifier/README.md

 In order to add another layer to the network, the parameters of the other two convolution layers such as filter sizes and depths, as well the the fully connected layer depths need to be readjusted.
 This is necessary in order to keep the difference between the depth of two adjascent layers to a low amount which could help in stability of the model.

 My final model results were:
-* training set accuracy of 98.1
+* training set accuracy of 98.5
-* validation set accuracy of 93.7
+* validation set accuracy of 94.1
-* test set accuracy of 91.6
+* test set accuracy of 91.9

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+The code for this step is contained in the seventh code cell of the IPython notebook.

 I searched for german traffic signs on the internet.
 I found one image that was worthy of testing which is image number 2.
 This image is interesting due to snow covering parts of the sign as well as the black and white background that adds to noise.